Benjamin Grierson: Postbellum command history

-His wife, Alice, died August 14, 1888.
-Grierson much later married Lillian Atwood King, a widow, on July 28, 1897.
+His wife, Alice, died on August 14, 1888.
+Grierson married Lillian Atwood King, a widow, on July 28, 1897.
 During his life, he had homes in Jacksonville, Illinois, Fort Concho, and a summer home at Omena, Michigan.
-In 1907 he suffered a debilitating stroke; he died on August 31, 1911, in Omena, Leelanau County, Michigan.
+In 1907, he suffered a debilitating stroke; he died on August 31, 1911, in Omena, Leelanau County, Michigan.
 He is buried in Jacksonville East Cemetery in Jacksonville, a town in Morgan County, Illinois.

 Grierson in media

 Colonel Grierson is a prominent figure in Turner Network Television's documentary, "Buffalo Soldiers".

-The part of Colonel Marlowe, played by John Wayne in the movie The Horse Soldiers, is loosely based on Grierson.
+The part of Colonel Marlowe, played by John Wayne in the movie The Horse Soldiers, is loosely based on Grierson, from a book by Harold Sinclair.